Battle of Nieuwpoort: Aftermath

 Spanish losses were high; in total from 2,500 to 4,000 killed and wounded and included some 600 taken prisoner.
 Many officers were lost and casualties were suffered by the elite units of the second line, veteran soldiers who were very hard to replace.
-The artillery train was also lost, while ninety Spanish standards were captured, while the Scots and Zeeland colours lost at Leffinghe were recaptured.
-Allied losses were also high - they amounted from 1,700 to 2,700 - these included the casualties at Leffinghen.
-British forces who bore the brunt of the Spanish attack suffered heavy losses of nearly 600 men, but was proof to the Dutch of their reliability in battle.
+The artillery train was also lost, while 90 Spanish standards were captured, while the Scots and Zeeland colours lost at Leffinge were recaptured.
+Allied losses were also high - they amounted from 1,700 to 2,700 - these included the casualties at Leffinge.
+English forces who bore the brunt of the Spanish attack suffered heavy losses of nearly 600 men, but was proof to the Dutch of their reliability in battle.

 Maurice's army remained in Nieuwpoort for fourteen days, and although his army had driven a Spanish army from the field, a rare feat at the time, the battle achieved little beyond that.
 The Dutch did not proceed to occupy or even invest Dunkirk, which had been the principal objective of the campaign.
 Their lines of communication had already been stretched to the limit and Maurice was soon forced to withdraw from the territory of the Spanish Netherlands.
 The Flemish, whom Maurice had hoped to rally to his revolt, proved loyal to the Spanish monarchy.
 Dunkirkers would continue to prey on Dutch and English trade.
 Instead the allied army proceeded to Ostend, where it captured a large Spanish fort named 'Isabella'.